 There is a clear and consistent ranking.
 Tag formatting, language, and assistant implied role are highly salient — models readily condition on these.
 Topic and user role sit near the bottom, suggesting that models find token-level style and formatting correlations easier to learn than semantic content differences.
 Demographics is consistently the weakest feature.
 The three base models share a broadly consistent ordering.

-Insight 4: For features that are not semantically related to their correlated behaviours, base models exhibit a consistent ranking of feature importance.
+Insight 4: Base models exhibit a consistent ranking of intrinsic feature salience.

 Discussion

-This work builds intuition for when and why models learn spurious correlations.
-In real data, we might want the model to infer “never give the user instructions on bomb making”.
-But our dataset might only represent “be unhelpful about bomb making when in a single-shot prompt with short user queries”.
+The approach of inferring an assistant persona from examples, especially when those examples span many different training areas, is inherently lumpy.
+We might want the model to infer “never give the user instructions on bomb making”, but our dataset might only represent “be unhelpful about bomb making when in a single-shot prompt with short user queries”.
+This work builds intuition for when and why these spurious correlations arise.